 Spiralizer cost and alternatives

-Another option for a noodle-like replacement is spaghetti squash.
+Another option for a noodle-like replacement with no special tools required is spaghetti squash.

-It’s exciting to experiment with vegetables, or fruit, to find what works.
-This can be a great way to introduce kids to healthy eating and get them more involved in the kitchen,” Wildenberg said.
+You can experiment with any firm vegetables or fruit.
+This can be a great way to introduce kids to healthy eating and get them more involved in the kitchen.

 - Bell peppers